manojgudi/ccoreconf/tools/README.md

 ## Understanding Stubs

-Let's try to understand what is the generated C function stub is trying to do.
-Suppose the **objective** of an user is to programmatically get value of the leaf _healthValue_  (at position 2) from [sensor_instance.json](https://github.com/manojgudi/ccoreconf/blob/stub_generation/samples/simple_yang/sensor_instance.json) file.
-Note, in a real-embedded system, this json data can be encoded in CBOR as well, and received from a CoAP request from a controller.
+Let's try to understand what is the generated in the C function stub.
+Suppose the **objective** of an user is to programmatically get value of the leaf _healthValue_  (at position 2) from [sensor_instance.json](https://github.com/manojgudi/ccoreconf/blob/stub_generation/samples/simple_yang/sensor_instance.json) file. *Note: In a real-embedded system, this json data can be encoded in CBOR as well, and received from a CoAP request from a controller.*

-So, for example it will be, the *_healthvalue* at the 2nd position is 876543, and according to our [YANG model](https://github.com/manojgudi/ccoreconf/blob/stub_generation/samples/simple_yang/sensor.yang) it is indexed by the SID key _readingIndex_.
+So, for our example, the *_healthValue* at the 2nd position is **876543**, and according to our [YANG model](https://github.com/manojgudi/ccoreconf/blob/stub_generation/samples/simple_yang/sensor.yang) _healthValue_ is indexed by the SID key _readingIndex_.

 ![image-20231125162723696](./readme_img/image-20231125162723696.png)